 - the terms and conditions governing account closing.

 Some of the above information from the current banks' offer can be found in the overview of the most representative bank services linked to a payment account or on the CNB's free mHNB mobile application.
-Your selected bank should also provide you with the Fee Information Document (FID) before you are bound by any offer or a framework agreement on a payment account.
+Your selected bank should also provide you with the Fee Information Document (FID) before you are bound by any offer or a framework contract on a payment account.
 The FID is a document that provides consumers with the information on the amount of fees for the most frequently used payment services, i.e. the most representative services linked to a payment account in the Republic of Croatia.

 Payment account opening